Keto French Fries

 • Preheat the oven to 200C/400F.
 Line a large baking sheet with parchment paper.

-• Slice your rutabagas into thin, 1/8 inch slices.
+• Slice your rutabagas into thin, 1/8-inch slices.
 Place them in a mixing bowl.
 Add your olive oil and mix well.
-Add the spices and mix until the rutabaga are well coated in it.
+Add the Rosemary, salt, and pepper, and mix until the rutabaga is well coated in it.

 • Transfer the seasoned rutabaga fries to the lined sheet and bake for 15-17 minutes, tossing every 5 minutes.